I. The Learning Attitude in Chinese Mingding Doctrine: A Never-Ending Pursuit

 - Explanation is meaningless because it hinders improvement.
 We should devote all our energy to improvement rather than making excuses for our mistakes.

-- Do not dwell on past achievements, but accept criticism and continuously adjust.
-The shepherding system needs constant renewal and continuous adjustment with the times.
+- Do not dwell on past achievements, but accept criticism and constantly adjust.
+The shepherding system needs continuous updating and constant adjustment with the times.

 III.
 Problem-Solving as the Driving Force of Learning: A Never-Ending Research

-- As long as there are unresolved problems (not unexplainable problems), it indicates that we have not learned thoroughly.
+- As long as there are unresolved problems (not unexplainable problems), it means we have not learned thoroughly.

 - God's power far exceeds what we do.
 We are far from the "ceiling."
 Every unresolved problem is our "research project."